-SCHOOL NAME Holywell Village First School TYPE OF SCHOOL First school with nursery providing education for pupils aged 3 years to 9 years % pupils with SEND on school roll SEN 10% ACCESSIBILITY Accessibility plan can be found here : Fully wheelchair accessible: Ramps to all parts of school (except staff areas) Wet room with ceiling hoist, shower, adjustable changing table and accessible sink and toilet Allocated parking space for wheelchair users Yes Auditory/Visual enhancements Staff trained in the support of pupils who require hearing aids and communication aids Yes Other Adaptations Inclusive for pupils with medical needs.
-Support staff first aid trained and some trained in specialist work relating to supporting children with medical needs (see core offer) Yes CORE OFFER Are you able to deliver your core offer consistently on school?
+SCHOOL NAME Holywell Village First School TYPE OF SCHOOL First school with nursery providing education for pupils a ged 3 years to 9 years % pupils with SEND on school roll SEN 10% ACCESSIBILITY Fully wheelchair accessible: Yes Accessibility plan can be Ramps to all parts of school (except staff areas) found here : Wet room with ceiling hoist, shower, adjustable changing table and accessible sink and toilet Allocated parking space for wheelchair users Auditory/Visual enhancements Yes Staff trained in the support of pupils who require hearing aids and communication aids Other Adaptations Yes Inclusive for pupils with medical needs.
+Support staff first aid trained and some trained in specialist work relating to supporting children with medical needs (see core offer) CORE OFFER Are you able to deliver your core offer consistently ov er all areas of your school?
 Yes.
 All children educated on one site.
-Staffing is flexible I all the children.
-Learning Support Assistants (LSA's) are ph Various members of staff have completed training in: Spee Sensory Support (hearing impaired) Memory (auditory & V Management, Attachment, Autistic Spectrum Disorder trai Attention Deficit and Talk Boost.
-The Head teacher is the S the required SENCO Award. based on the needs of onics trained trained. ech and Language, 'isual), Behaviour ning, Dyslexia training, Staff work closely with parents/carers to identify children with risk), and intervention is put in place at the earliest opport our school receive quality first teaching.
-We use many different strategies to scaffold the children's learning, to ensure all or progress from their starting points.
-This could include: Systematic phonics - taught throughout school from through Floppy's Phonics.
-Numicon Intervention Programme (intervention) - who require support in maths.
-Visual maths aids - displayed in all class rooms e.g. unity.
-All children in Ferent teaching children make good m reception to year 4, available for children all children.
-Learning Support Assist of different groups of cl speech and language su We offer a nurturing village fam secure.
-We work closely with particular support is offered. port the learning f is trained in ren feel safe and ce of pupils.
-POLICIES Does the school publish the following policies on its website?
-SEND Yes SAFEGUARDING (Child Protection) Yes BEHAVIOUR Yes EQUALITY & DIVERSITY Yes Is the school aware/familiar wi Disability Discrimination Act 19 2010? - Yes paragraph 3 of schedul regulation 51 and sche appropriate with: en and Families Act 2014 e 10 to the Equality Act 2010 (acc dule 1 of the Special Educational educational needs and disability Needs and Disability Regulations s 2014 where
+Staffing is flexible all the children.
+Learning Support Assistants (LSA's) are ph members of staff have completed training in: Speech and L Support (hearing impaired) Memory (auditory & Visual), Be Attachment, Autistic Spectrum Disorder training, Dyslexia Attention Deficit and Talk Boost.
+The Head teacher is the S the required SENCO Award.
+Staff work closely with parents/carers to identify children with SEND (and thos risk), and intervention is put in place at the earliest opportunity.
+All children in our school receive quality first teaching.
+We use many different teaching strategies to scaffold the children's learning, to ensure all children make good progress from their starting points.
+This could include: • Systematic phonics - taught throughout school from reception to year through Floppy's Phonics.

+- Numicon Intervention Programme (intervention) available for children who require support in maths. - Visual maths aids displayed in all class rooms e.g. 100 square, times tables, numbers, number lines etc. Individual resources are available for all children. - Learning Support Assistants used in every class to support the learning of different groups of children.
+Several members of staff is trained in speech and language support.